 A trip to Ecuador wouldn’t be complete without combining it with a trip to Cuenca.
 Cuenca, the third largest city in Ecuador, is a charming town with many cobblestone streets and cathedrals.
 Located in the Highlands of Ecuador, the center of the city is listed as a UNESCO World Heritage Site for its many historical buildings and well-preserved history.
 Many of the hotels located in town are converted homes and mansions rich in colonial architecture and furnishings.

-Although most of Cuenca’s popular attractions are the churches, parks and museums there are a lot of outdoor activities as well.
-Visit the El Cajas National Park, which offers amazing hiking and trekking opportunities.
-Bicycling is also very popular around Cuenca especially mountain biking where you can go riding on never ending miles of seldom visited trails.
+Although most of Cuenca’s popular attractions are the churches, parks, and museums, there are a lot of outdoor activities as well.
+Visit the El Cajas National Park, which offers fantastic hiking and trekking opportunities.
+Bicycling is also very popular around Cuenca especially mountain biking where you can go riding on never-ending miles of seldom visited trails.